 The bottom line

 Refactoring is an essential part of each project.
 In order to understand its necessity easier, one can think of code refactoring as keeping an office desk clean and organized.
 When you keep order, you’re less stressed because everything is just easier to find and operate.
 On the other hand, a desk with odd stuff can lead to a chaotic and stressful environment.
+That is the code refactoring meaning.

 The same is true for written code.
 Keep in mind the necessity of regular cleaning up of your code and you’ll get a higher quality application and a more peaceful and effective work environment.